 Bachelor of Science in Nursing (B.S.N.)

 Being a nurse in today’s world means being part of a healthcare team that brings together different approaches to providing quality healthcare.
 That’s why studying nursing at Barton gives you an edge.
 Barton’s liberal arts foundation enables us to integrate the biological, physical, and social sciences with the humanities and arts—and that gives you the skills and knowledge to practice nursing in the 21st century.
 And every step of the way, our nurturing faculty will challenge you, ensuring that you become an engaged learner, a critical thinker, an effective communicator, and a leader in the profession.
-The baccalaureate nursing program at Barton College is accredited by the Commission on Collegiate Nursing Education, approved by the North Carolina Board of Nursing, and fully accredited by the Accreditation Commission for Education in Nursing.
+The baccalaureate nursing program at Barton College is accredited by the Commission on Collegiate Nursing Education, approved by the North Carolina Board of Nursing.
+The (baccalaureate degree program in nursing/master’s degree program in nursing at Barton College is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.

 Barton’s faculty combine academic and clinical expertise in all areas of nursing.
 Through our team-teaching approach, your professors combine their expertise to provide an integrated curriculum that focuses on every aspect of nursing care delivery.
 You’ll also benefit from small learning groups, engaged-learning activities, and faculty leadership.